-Hand washing and strict social distancing are two of the most important things we can all do to minimize the risk of catching a virus.
-Wash your hands frequently and thoroughly with soap and water or use an alcohol-based hand sanitizer.
+Hand washing and maintaining physical distance from those outside your immediate household (2 metres) are two of the most important things we can all do to minimize the risk of catching a virus.
+Washing hands frequently and thoroughly with soap and water or an alcohol-based hand sanitizer is also very important.
 You should wash your hands:

 - Before eating or drinking

 - Before and after you put on AND take off a face mask

 To minimize the risk of spreading viruses to others, you should also cover your mouth and nose with a tissue when you cough or sneeze, then throw the tissue in the garbage and wash your hands.
 If you do not have a tissue handy, cough or sneeze into sleeve or arm.
 Stay home when you are ill and avoid contact with others through physical distancing, particularly those who may be more vulnerable.

 Federal and provincial public health authorities are also now recommending cloth face coverings for all as an additional means of minimizing the spread of infection when physical distancing is not possible.
 For information on how to put on, remove and clean a non-medical face mask, see Health Canada recommendations here.

 Q.3 What should people in Northumberland County do if they think they have COVID-19 symptoms or may have come into contact with someone with COVID-19?